38-day Dry Cargo Time Charter

 Quick Summary

-The Department of the Navy's Military Sealift Command (MSC) Strategic Sealift Program Office has issued a Sources Sought Notice (SSN) for market research to identify potential sources for a 38-day dry cargo time charter.
-This RFI seeks U.S. and foreign flag, self-sustaining vessels capable of transporting a minimum of 600 TEUs of containerized ammunition from Apra Harbor, Guam, to Concord, CA. Responses are due May 4, 2026.
+The Department of the Navy's Military Sealift Command (MSC) is conducting market research through a Sources Sought Notice (SSN) to identify potential sources for a 38-day dry cargo time charter.
+This Request for Information (RFI) seeks U.S. and foreign flag, self-sustaining vessels capable of transporting containerized ammunition.
+Responses are due May 4, 2026.

 Scope of Work

-The requirement is for vessels capable of carrying a minimum of 600 TEUs of containerized ammunition, adhering to regulatory hazmat compatibility and segregation requirements.
-Specific ammunition hazard classes include 1.1, 1.2G, 1.2.1, 1.2.2, 1.2.3D, 1.3, 1.4, 4.2G, 6.1G, and 9S.
+MSC requires vessels capable of carrying a minimum of 600 TEUs of containerized ammunition, adhering to regulatory hazmat compatibility and segregation requirements.
+Specific cargo includes Ammunition Hazard Classes/Divisions 1.1, 1.2G, 1.2.1, 1.2.2, 1.2.3D, 1.3, 1.4, 4.2G, 6.1G, 9S.
 Maximum TEU gross weight is 41,000 lbs, with an average of 23,000 lbs.
-The charter period is approximately 38 days, with laydays commencing/canceling on June 16, 2026.
+A packing list will be provided upon request.
 Vessels must also accommodate a minimum of two supercargo.
+The delivery port is Apra Harbor, Guam, and the redelivery port is Concord, CA. The charter period is approximately 38 days.

 Contract & Timeline